Andra Day

-Cassandra Monique Batie (born December 30, 1984), known professionally as Andra Day, is an American singer, songwriter and actress.
-She is the recipient of various accolades, including a Grammy Award, a Children's and Family Emmy Awards, and a Golden Globe Award, in addition to nominations for an Academy Award and a Daytime Emmy Award.
+Cassandra Monique Batie (born December 30, 1984), known professionally as Andra Day, is an American R&B and soul singer, songwriter, and actress.
+She is the recipient of various accolades, including a Grammy Award, a Children's and Family Emmy Award, and a Golden Globe Award, along with a nomination for an Academy Award.

 In 2015, she released her debut album, Cheers to the Fall.
 At the 2016 Grammy Awards, the album was nominated for Best R&B Album and the single, "Rise Up", was nominated for Best R&B Performance.
 To promote "Rise Up", she performed the song on The View, earning a Daytime Emmy Award nomination for the performance.
 Day also appeared alongside Stevie Wonder, who is partially credited for her discovery, in an ad for Apple TV in late 2015.
 In 2020, Day became one of the most-requested artists among Jazz Joy and Roy Global Radio listeners.

 In 2021, Day made her acting debut with her portrayal of Billie Holiday in Lee Daniels' biopic The United States vs. Billie Holiday, winning the Golden Globe Award for Best Actress in a Motion Picture – Drama, and received a nomination for the Academy Award for Best Actress.
 Day received the Grammy Award for Best Compilation Soundtrack for Visual Media for the film's accompanying soundtrack.

 Early life and education

 Day was born on December 30, 1984, in Edmonds, Washington.
 She moved to Southern California at age three, and grew up in Southeast San Diego, California, with her family.
 She began singing at a young age at the First United Methodist Church in Chula Vista, California.
 Day also began taking dance lessons at age 5 (a discipline she continued into her 20s).
 She attended Valencia Park Elementary School which she credits with fostering her interest in performing arts.
-At age 12, Day was introduced to the sounds of jazz vocalists such as Billie Holiday, Ella Fitzgerald, and Dinah Washington, all of whom she counts as early influences on her sound.
+At the age of 12, Day was introduced to the sounds of jazz vocalists such as Billie Holiday, Ella Fitzgerald, and Dinah Washington, all of whom she counts as early influences on her sound.
 Day attended the San Diego School of Creative and Performing Arts in Paradise Hills, where she graduated in 2003.
 On July 11, 2019, Day was inducted as an honorary member of Delta Sigma Theta sorority.